xmos/xcore_iot/documents/tutorials/freertos/application_programming.rst

 Software Services
 *****************

-XMOS also includes some higher level RTOS compatible software services, some of which call the aforementioned drivers.
+The SDK also includes some higher level RTOS compatible software services, some of which call the aforementioned drivers.
 These include, but are not necessarily limited to:

 - DHCP server
 - Dispatcher